KarenGoncalves/Amaryllidaceae_database/README.md

 - `less file1 file2 file3`
 	- Will open the three files to read.
 You can move between the files by typing `:` followed by `p` to look at the previous file or `n` to look at the next one.

+### `cat`
-`cat` : prints file to the screen
+Prints file to the screen
 - `cat file1`: will print the content of file1 to the screen.
 If the file is a binary file (.bam), or if it is compressed (.zip, .tar, .gz), the printed text will be all gibberish
 - `cat file1 file2`: will print the content of file1 followed by the content of file 2
 - `cat file1 > file2; cat file3 >> file2`: is the same as `cat file1 file3 > file2`.

+### `head` and `tail`
-`head` and `tail`: prints the first (`head`) or last (`tail`) 10 lines of a file to the screen.
+Prints the first (`head`) or last (`tail`) 10 lines of a file to the screen.
 If you have a big file and you just want to see if it looks fine or what it contains, use this
 - `head file1`: will print the first 10 lines of file1
 - `head -n 20 file1`: the option `-n` allows you to specify the number of lines you want to be printed

+### `grep`
-`grep`: searches a text in a file
+Searches a text in a file
 - `grep "word" file1`: will print to the screen every line of file 1 that contains "word" in it.

+### `clear`
-`clear`: will clear you screen, so you will not be able to see the previous commands by looking up or scrolling.
+Will clear you screen, so you will not be able to see the previous commands by looking up or scrolling.
 You can still use the up and down arrows to look at the commands you have used in the session.

+### `history`
-`history`: see the list of commands you have used in the computer with the date and time of use.
+Shows the list of commands you have used in the computer with the date and time of use.
 Does not contain ALL the commands you have ever used, since old lines are deleted.
 So if you think you may need to see the command again, copy it to a file.

+### `cp`
-`cp`: *copy*: use `cp` followed by the path of the file you want to copy and the path to where you want to put the copy.
+*Copy*: use `cp` followed by the path of the file you want to copy and the path to where you want to put the copy.
 - `cp file1 file2`
 	- Creates a copy of file1 and names it file2.
 - `cp -r folder1 folder2`